-The last Sunday of Company E's accounting calendar is a fixed day that will fall within 10 days before the last day of the financial year.
-If Company E's application to draw up financial accounts up until the last Sunday of its accounting calendar is approved by the Commissioner, the financial accounts for the period 1 July 2015 to 3 July 2016 will be accepted and the total amount of income disclosed by the financial accounts will be regarded as income for the 2016 year of assessment.
+The last Sunday of Company E's accounting calendar is a fixed day that will fall within 10 days after the last day of the financial year.
+If Company E's application to draw up financial accounts up until the last Sunday of its accounting calendar is approved by the Commissioner, the financial accounts for the period 1 August 2019 to 2 August 2020 will be accepted and the total amount of income disclosed by the financial accounts will be regarded as income for the 2020 year of assessment.